aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsm-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to XLAM via Java or Online App" h2="On Premise Java API to export PPSM to XLAM without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to create, manipulate, convert, and render a wide variety of file formats.
+It includes components for working with Microsoft Office documents, PDFs, images, and more.
+With Aspose.Total for Java, you can easily convert PPSM files to XLAM.
+The process involves two steps: exporting PPSM to HTML and then converting HTML to XLAM.

+The first step is to export the PPSM file to HTML.
+This can be done using Aspose.Slides for Java, a component of Aspose.Total for Java.
+Aspose.Slides for Java allows you to read, write, and manipulate PowerPoint presentations in a variety of formats, including PPSM.
+It also provides methods for converting presentations to HTML.

+The second step is to convert the HTML file to XLAM.
+This can be done using Aspose.Cells for Java, another component of Aspose.Total for Java.
+Aspose.Cells for Java is a powerful spreadsheet processing API that enables developers to read, write, and manipulate Excel spreadsheets in a variety of formats, including HTML.
+It also provides methods for converting HTML to XLAM.

-You can convert PPSM file to XLAM via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPSM to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLAM.
+By using Aspose.Total for Java, you can easily convert PPSM files to XLAM in two simple steps.
+First, you can export the PPSM file to HTML using Aspose.Slides for Java.
+Then, you can convert the HTML file to XLAM using Aspose.Cells for Java.
+With Aspose.Total for Java, you can quickly and easily convert PPSM files to XLAM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}